myroyalgold/30DlTwitterAnalysis/README.md

  ###
-The 3rd page display other tools mentioned by users, and a table that display the entire actions performed by users.
+This page display other tools mentioned by users, and a table that display the entire actions performed by users.
 ![2022-07-17 (6)](https://user-images.githubusercontent.com/107118603/179420577-1b5d8d77-01e3-4b26-907f-9c56d99d846f.png)

 ### Here is the dashboard
-This page give insights to problem objectives.
+This page gives insights to problem objectives.

 ![2022-07-17 (7)](https://user-images.githubusercontent.com/107118603/179420672-2416c080-2dac-41a7-8a0a-1c2e99031ee5.png)